Frequently Asked Questions

 Here are some answers we’ve pulled together from the questions people ask us most often.
 If you have any questions you haven’t seen answered below, or you’d like more clarification about anything, please contact us and we’ll do our best to answer.

 What experience level do I have to be to join you, and is there an application process?
+Can I attend Go and Write! retreats even if I’m not a writer?

-We don’t ask potential participants to take writing “tests” or to have a minimum skill level to join us—we meet writers where they are on their journey.
 If you have a desire to be in the company of like-minded souls, some of whom have written only a little and others who have published extensively, and you’re a lifelong learner who understands and respects boundaries, our retreats are probably a good fit for you.

 All participants—new and returning—must also review our Expectations, Rules, and Refunds page before registering, and agree to abide by the conditions set out there.